dvdmtw98/blog/Post Vault/articles/2021-03-06-overthewire-bandit-level-13-level-14.md

 sshkey.private
 ```

 We have an SSH private key.
-We can use the SSH command with the `-i` flag to use the private key
+We can use the SSH command with the "-i" flag to use the private key

 ```
 bandit13@bandit:~$ ssh -i sshkey.private bandit14@localhost
 ```

-(If asked for fingerprint confirmation types "yes")
+(If asked for fingerprint confirmation type "yes")

 ![Login to Level 14|460](images/bandit-13-14/level-14-accessed.png)